 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

 D9 Fall 4/15 5/15 6/15

 D9 Winter

 D9 Spring 11/15 12/15 1/1

 D9 Summer

 D10 Yes No

-D10 Does an open admission po licy, if reported, apply to

-Transfer Credit Policies 2 Report the lowest grade earned for any course that may be transferred for credit: С 3 Number Unit Type 13 Maximum number of credits or courses that may be transferred from a two-year institution: 64 64 sem. hours/16 HC units 4 Number Unit Type 4 Maximum number of credits or courses that may be transferred from a four-year institution: 64 sem. hours/ 16 HC units Minimum number of credits that transfers must complete 1 1 at your institution to earn an associate degree: Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 64 sem. hours/ 16 HC Units
+D10 Does an open admission policy, if reported, apply to transfer students?
+D11 Describe additional requirements for transfer admission, if a pplicable: Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: С D42 Number I D13 D13 Maximum number of credits or courses that may be transferred from a two-year institution: Number 64 sem.
+Hour Unit Type rs/16 HC units r D14 Max's second and from the second s Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 64 sem.
+Hou rs/16 HC units 1 D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: r D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 64 sem.
+Hour rs/16 HC units D17 Describe other transfer credit policies: